plone/plone.restapi-client/docs/actions/translations.md

 ## Unlink Translation

+### Mutation function

+Use the `unlinkTranslationMutation` function to get the mutation for unlinking a translation from the given path.

+### Hook

-This function can be used to unlink a translation from the given path.
+Use the `useUnlinkTranslation` hook to unlink a translation from the given path.

-- Function name: `unlinkTranslationMutation`

 ### Parameters